 How to save money on pet insurance

-Pet insurance is designed to help cover the cost of large and unexpected veterinary bills.
+Having a pet is expensive and pet insurance is designed to help cover the cost of large and unexpected veterinary bills.
 It can however seem an unnecessary expense if your pet is relatively healthy.
 If your pet is healthy, you should refrain from cancelling your policy as it can often pay for itself should you need to claim, particularly if your pet develops a lifelong or chronic condition.
-In this article, we share '7 factors that affect the cost of your pet insurance' and ways you can reduce your pet insurance premium.
+In this article, we share '7 factors that affect the cost of your pet insurance' but for ways to reduce your pet insurance premium read our article, 'How to save money on pet insurance'.

 How to save money on life insurance

-Life insurance is designed to pay out a lump sum in the event of your death and the money can be used to pay the mortgage and help the financial burden that your family may be left with.
+Life insurance is designed to pay out a lump sum in the event of your death and the money can be used to pay the mortgage and help lessen the financial burden that your family may be left with.
 Life insurance is often assumed to be expensive but how much you pay for your insurance depends on a variety of factors.
 In the following article, we share 'How can I reduce my life insurance premiums?'.

 How to save money on income protection insurance